matloff/fasteR/README.md

-    - Coverage is mainly limited to base R. So for instance the popular but self-described "opinionated" Tidyverse is not treated, partly due to its controversial nature (I am a skeptic), but mainly because it would be a burden on the user to learn both base R and the Tidyverse at the same time.
+    - Coverage is mainly limited to base R. So for instance the popular but self-described "opinionated" Tidyverse is not treated, partly due to its controversial nature (I am a skeptic), but again mainly because it would be a burden on the user to learn both base R and the Tidyverse at the same time.

 * **Nonpassive approach:**  Passive learning, just watching the screen, is NO